Urban Power USA Inc.

 Under existing federal law (PURPA, Section 210) utility customers can use the electricity they generate with a wind turbine to supply their own lights and appliances, offsetting electricity they would otherwise have to purchase from the utility at the retail price.
 But if the customer produces any excess electricity (beyond what is needed to meet the customer’s own needs) and net metering is not allowed, the utility purchases that excess electricity at the wholesale or ‘avoided cost’ price, which is much lower than the retail price.
 The excess energy is metered using an additional meter that must be installed at the customer’s expense.
 Net metering simplifies this arrangement by allowing the customer to use any excess electricity to offset electricity used at other times during the billing period.
 In other words, the customer is billed only for the net energy consumed during the billing period.

 Why is net metering important?

 There are three reasons net metering is important.
-First, because wind energy is an intermittent resource, customers may not be using power as it is being generated, and net metering allows them to receive full value for the electricity they produce without installing expensive battery storage systems.
+First, because this new device is a constant power source, customers may not be using power as it is being generated, and net metering allows them to receive full value for the electricity they produce without installing expensive battery storage systems.
 This is important because it directly affects the economics and pay-back period for the investment.
 Second, net-metering reduces the installation costs for the customer by eliminating the need for a second energy meter.
 Third, net metering provides a simple, inexpensive, and easily-administered mechanism for encouraging the use of small-scale wind energy systems, which provide important local, national, and global benefits to the environment and the economy.